AT&T Says HBO and HBO Max Have 36.3 Million Subscribers Combined

-HBO and new WarnerMedia-owned streaming service HBO Max have drawn a combined 36.3 million subscribers as of June 30, AT&T revealed Thursday.
+HBO and new WarnerMedia-owned streaming service HBO Max have drawn a combined 36.3 million subscribers as of June 30, AT&T revealed Thursday, as part of its second-quarter earnings report.

 For reference, Disney+ drew 25 million subscribers in its first three months following its November debut.